 12. The Tokyo Subway in Peak hour

 Still have questions about getting around in Japan?
-See our related articles on Top tips for transport in Japan and while not used on the subways themselves you might also want to read Everything you need to know about the Japan Rail Pass to work out if it could be a budget saver for your trip.
+See our related articles on Top tips for transport in Japan and while they’re not used on the subways themselves you might also want to read Everything you need to know about the Japan Rail Pass to work out if it could be a budget saver for your trip.

 If you have any Tokyo subway tales to tell please share them in the comments below.
 If you can add any tips and insights to the Tokyo transport system for first-time travellers they’d be appreciated too!